rheide/vandorlabs/docs/space-doors.md

 single framed leaves and 16/16 for paired framed leaves; bare leaves retain 15/16.
 Frames remain fixed and glazed panes move with their leaf.
 The renderer's bounds cover the full vertical travel; the tile still has no tick loop.
-Both motions offer Edge / Middle placement.
-Rotating art is edge-native and sliding art is middle-native, so the renderer applies the corresponding 5.24/16 offset to the whole assembly, including frame, hinge geometry and collision.
+All motion modes offer Near / Middle / Far placement.
+Rotating art is edge-native and sliding art is middle-native, so the renderer offsets the whole assembly, including frame, hinge geometry and collision.
+Near and Far mirror the same distance around Middle.
+Existing sliding-block saves migrate to Middle;
-Existing sliding-block saves migrate to Middle; rotating saves retain their previous position.
+rotating saves retain their previous position.
 A middle-positioned open rotating leaf can naturally extend beyond the back of the door block during its swing.

 Fifteen designs are available: Observation, Airlock, Standard, Security, Reactor